 |Metropolitan largest growth||Regional largest growth||Metropolitan fastest growth||Regional fastest growth|

-Maps showing projected changes, in numbers and average annual rates, for LGAs in Victoria between 2011 and 2031 are published in the VIF2016 brochure.
+Maps showing projected changes, in numbers and average annual rates, for LGAs in Victoria between 2018 and 2036 are published in the VIF2019 brochure.

 Why will the number of households grow at a faster rate than population?
 Why is the average household size expected to decrease?

 A household is defined as one or more persons, at least one of whom is at least 15 years of age, usually resident in the same private dwelling.
+Thus, the number of households equals/represents the number of dwellings needed to house the population.
+Many services are planned and consumed per household, rather than for individuals.
 The number of households changes when complete households move in or out of an area because of migration.
 New household formation also occurs when a person leaves the existing household to form a new household.
 This may occur, for example, when an adult child leaves the parental home to partner or live alone, or when a couple separates/divorces.
 Households also disappear when people previously living separately move in together, or when people move into non-private accommodation.

 Thus, household number growth is function not only of the size of the population, but also the way in which individuals form themselves into households, which is related to the age structure of the population, partnering and de-partnering trends, the age at which children leave the parental home, and a range of socio-cultural factors.